bbauska/meta-react-basics/README.md

 >
 > }

-To do this, let&apos;s define a React component and call it **InputComponent***.* This component renders three things:
+To do this, let's define a React component and call it **InputComponent***.* This component renders three things:

 -   An input text field